HDR-Ecosystem/hdr2024/content/sponsorship/become-a-sponsor.md

 - Acknowledge sponsors in the Opening/Closing sessions and Public Lecture
 - Acknowledgement in the  post-conference Whitepaper and the YouTube videos

+### <span style="color:LightGreen">ML Challenge Tier</span> (Hardware Donations, Cloud Credits or Monetary)

+- Your name will be listed on the ML Challenge website as a sponsor
+- You will be listed as a sponsor at the planned ML Challenge awards ceremony in March (planned to be AAAI workshop)
+- You will have the possibility for a demo at the planned workshop
+- An assigned member will be placed on  the organization committee of the ML Challenge workshop